 Clearly sunscreen and lip protection are a must.
 Apply in the morning before any make up and make sure you re-apply throughout the day.
 Neon lip zinc is great fun.
 I particularly love the bright pink and blue.
 There aren’t too many places you can get away with neon lips, but on the slopes and après ski is definitely one of them – make the most of it!

-Chemmy Alcott – Britain’s greatest female skier & Ski Sunday presenter
+Chemmy Alcott – Britain’s greatest female skier & Ski Sunday presenter, and mother of two.

 Grow a beard… ?